dbsturgi/ncsu-regional-site/index.md

 You should be able to park in most faculty spaces on the weekend, and I expect there will be a lot of spaces available near Lampe Hall when teams start arriving for the contest.
-There are a few spaces where parking rules are enforced over the weekend, so you may want to check for a sign with the parking rules as you pull into a lot.
+There are a few spaces where parking rules are enforced over the weekend.
+It seems like there are more of these this year, so you will want to check for a sign with the parking rules as you pull into a space or into a lot lot.

-The figure below shows some of the facutly spaces (in red) near Lampe hall.
+The figure below shows some of the facutly spaces (in red) near Lampe Hall.
 The Yarbrough Lot south of Lampe is being used for construction.
 If you have trouble finding a space, the large Jeter Drive lot to the south or the Boney Drive lot to the south-east should have plenty of spaces.
 From either of these, it will be less than a